Special drawing rights: Allocations

-SDRs are allocated to member countries by the IMF.
+XDRs are allocated to member countries by the IMF.
 A country's IMF quota, the maximum amount of financial resources that it is obligated to contribute to the fund, determines its allotment of XDRs.
-Any new allocations must be voted on in the XDR Department of the IMF and pass with an 85% majority.
-All IMF member countries are represented in the XDR Department, but this is not a one country, one vote system; voting power is determined by a member country's IMF quota.
-For example, the United States has 16.7% of the vote as of March 2, 2011.
+Creating a new allocation requires 85% of the votes in the SDR Department of the IMF.
+All IMF member countries are represented in the SDR Department, but this is not a one country, one vote system; voting power is determined by a member country's IMF quota.
+For example, the United States has 16.7% of the vote as of 2 March 2011.
+This means the United States has a de facto veto on all new XDR allocations, it is currently the only country that does.

 Allocations are not made on a regular basis and have only occurred on rare occasions.
 The first round took place because of a situation that was soon reversed, the possibility of an insufficient amount of U.S. dollars because of U.S. reluctance to run the deficit necessary to supply future demand.
 Extraordinary circumstances have, likewise, led to the other XDR allocation events.
-For example, during the global financial crisis of 2009, XDR 182.6 billion was allocated to "provide liquidity to the global economic system and supplement member countries’ official reserves".
+For example, during the 2008 financial crisis, XDR 182.6 billion was allocated to "provide liquidity to the global economic system and supplement member countries’ official reserves".
 The 2011 allocations were to low-income member countries.

+After being split among the IMF member countries, the 2021 allocation gave Liberia and South Sudan each an amount equal to 9-10% of their GDP.

 Exchange

-An IMF member country that requires actual foreign currency may sell its SDRs to another member country in exchange for the currency.
-To sell a part or all its SDRs, the country must find a willing party to buy them.
+An IMF member country that requires actual foreign currency may sell its XDRs to another member country in exchange for the currency.
+To sell a part or all its XDRs, the country must find a willing party to buy them.
 The IMF acts as an intermediary in this voluntary exchange.

 The IMF also has the authority under the designation mechanism to ask member countries with strong foreign exchange reserves to purchase XDRs from those with weak reserves.
-The maximum obligation any country has under this mechanism is currently equal to twice the amount of its SDR allocation.
-As of 2015, XDRs may only be exchanged for euros, Japanese yen, UK pounds, or US dollars.
-The IMF says exchanging XDRs can take "several days."
+The maximum obligation any country has under this mechanism is currently equal to twice the amount of its XDR allocation.
+As of 2023, XDRs may only be exchanged for euros, Japanese yen, UK pounds, US dollars or Chinese yuan.
+The IMF says exchanging XDRs can take "several days".

 It is not, however, the IMF that pays out foreign currency in exchange for XDRs: the claim to currency that XDRs represent is not a claim on the IMF.

+The percentage of foreign exchange reserves in XDRs increases sharply after a new allocation, then declines until the next allocation.
+In the early 1970s, the percentage of non-gold reserves in XDRs reached a peak of 8.4%.
+In January 2011, this amount was less than 4%.
+In April 2020 prior to the large allocation regarding the COVID-19 pandemic, this amount was under 3%; by comparison, over half (of non-gold reserves) were in the United States dollar.